hopv/nola/README.md

 Despite efforts like [later credits](https://plv.mpi-sws.org/later-credits/), it is still hard to manage.

 More fundamentally, step-indexing is at odds with liveness verification.
-Roughly speaking, the later modality `▷` automatically makes predicates on programs the greatest fixed points, while liveness verification involves the least or mixed fixed points.
+Roughly speaking, the later modality `▷` automatically makes predicates on programs coinductive, while liveness verification calls for inductive predicates.

-Indeed, [Simuliris](https://iris-project.org/pdfs/2022-popl-simuliris.pdf) uses Iris<sup>light</sup>, a non-step-indexed variant of Iris, to construct a predicate for fair termination preservation, defined as the mixed fixed point.
+Indeed, [Simuliris](https://iris-project.org/pdfs/2022-popl-simuliris.pdf) uses Iris<sup>light</sup>, a non-step-indexed variant of Iris, to construct a predicate for fair termination preservation, defined as a mixed fixed point.

 ### Paradox